 17–30

-Scale to ₹1L/month — raise prices or hire junior
+Scale to ₹1L/month

-Win: ₹1L+ monthly.
+Win: ₹1L+/month.
 Studio founder identity is reality.

-09 · Gym Plan
+08 · Gym Plan

-"I want to go
+"I want to go but I don't go."
+One structural fix.

-Option B — Early Morning (Tue/Thu)
+Option B — 2 days/week

-Gym opens at 7 AM.
-On Tuesday and Thursday: alarm at 6:45 AM.
-Ride to gym by 7:15.
+Alarm 6:45 AM.
+Ride by 7:15.
 Done by 8:30.
-Home to shower and breakfast by 9.
-Office by 10:30.
-These 2 early sessions give you the morning-gym confidence boost — gym done before the day even begins.
-Your self-worth and energy on these days will noticeably differ from the others.
-Over time, as sleep improves and drinking reduces, more morning sessions become natural.
+Home for shower and breakfast.
+Office at 10:30.
+These 2 morning sessions give you an enormous confidence boost — gym done before the day even begins.
+On Tuesdays and Thursdays you'll feel visibly different.
+Over time as sleep improves, more morning sessions become natural.

 Mon